Jehovah's Witnesses vs The Bible

 The "mighty one" category was an invention of necessity.
 In other words: without it, the Society would be forced to classify the only-begotten (John 1:18) and the Word (John 1:1) as a false god seeing as how Deut 6:4, John 17:3, and 1Cor 8:4-6 testify that there is only one true god.

-POSIT: Jesus verified the authenticity of Ps 82:6 in a discussion recorded at John 10:34-36.
+POSIT: Jesus verified the authority of Ps 82:6 in a discussion recorded at John 10:34-36.
 If the word of God cannot be nullified, then those gods have to be real gods.

 RESPONSE: Oh; they're real alright: real imitations because according to Deut 6:4, John 17:3, and 1Cor 8:4-6 there is only one true god.
 Therefore the gods in Ps 82 are artificial gods.
-True gods don't die; viz: they're immortal, impervious to death.
-The gods in Psalm 82 are not immortal.
+Plus; true gods don't die; viz: they're immortal, impervious to death.
+The gods in Psalm 82 are neither immortal nor impervious to death.

-So then, what does all this say about God's son?
-Well; if God's son is only a mighty one, as the Watchtower Society alleges; then he's an artificial god— i.e. a false god —and his divinity is no more divine in reality than a totem pole or a statue of Shiva.
+So then, what does all this say about the Word of John 1:1?
+Well; if the Word is only a mighty one, as the Watchtower Society alleges; then he's an artificial god— i.e. a false god —and his divinity is no more divine in reality than a totem pole or a statue of Shiva.